LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Matt Longenecker is an Enterprise Project Engineer at Lutz Tech with over 20 years of experience in technology.
+Matt Longenecker is a Tech Director at Lutz with over 22 years of experience in technology.
 He is responsible for meeting with outsourced IT clients to develop a plan to resolve their technical issues.
-This includes designing a solution plan, presenting a proposal, and then managing the technical support staff in implementing the project.
+This includes designing a solution plan, presenting a proposal, and managing the technical support staff to implement the project.